 3. How this craft beer brand opened its own brew house

-At four-years-old, Tê Tê has grown into a well-loved and highly respected brand of craft beer that’s available city-wide – even in CircleK.
+At four-years-old, Tê Tê has grown into a well-loved and highly respected brand of the best craft beer that’s available city-wide – even in CircleK.
 But the team felt it was high time to flesh out the Tê Tê experience.

 “We needed a physical ‘face’ for Tê Tê.
 With the TapHouse, we could connect to our followers face-to-face for the first time (besides the pop-up events we supported in some of our favourite bars),” Tobias says.

 “Plus, we are as passionate about food as we are about beer,” Luis says on the team’s behalf.
 Adding a tapas menu with creative food pairings for the beer was the natural way to keep developing the brand.
 “Also, every drink comes with free bites!”
 Luis smiles.

 Also, Tê Tê TapHouse is located at 90 Nguyen Van Thu, Da Kao.
 Tê Tê deliberately chose this cool and rapidly changing locale.
 “It’s set apart from the center of District 1, yet close enough to be convenient and accessible from other districts,” Ruben explains.
 Nearby is Fresh Catch, Bunker Bed & Breakfast Bar, Belgo, and the first Vintage Emporium, as well as Galerie Quynh.